jamestalmage/stream-to-observable/readme.md

 > Convert Node Streams into ECMAScript-Observables

 [`Observables`](https://github.com/zenparsing/es-observable) are rapidly gaining popularity.
 They have much in common with Streams, in that they both represent data that arrives over time.
-In particular, Observables provide expressive methods for filtering and mutating incoming data.
+Most Observable implementations provide expressive methods for filtering and mutating incoming data.
+Methods like `.map()`, `.filter()`, and `.forEach` behave very similarly to their Array counterparts, so using Observables can be very intuitive.

 [Learn more about Observables](#learn-about-observables)